shrutikar/DisasterRecord/README.md

 ```
 git clone https://github.com/halolimat/Tensorflow-ImageObjects-Summarizer
 ```
-We use detect objects from flooded images to process images posted as tweet updates in data_prepare.py.
+We extract objects from flooded images to process images posted as tweet updates in data_prepare.py.